itrascastro/itrascastro.github.io/_posts/2024-11-05-moodle-offline-task-grading-spreadsheet.md

 ---
 layout: post
-title:  "Moodle Offline Task Grading - Automating Feedback and Quiz Scoring with a Spreadsheet"
+title:  "Moodle Offline Task Grading - Automating Feedback with a Spreadsheet"
-description: "Grade Moodle tasks offline with a spreadsheet, auto-generating feedback, statistics, and quiz results for student performance"
+description: "Grade Moodle tasks offline with a spreadsheet, auto-generating feedback, stats, and quiz grading for student performance"
 date:   2024-11-05 08:00:00 +0100
 tags: [ moodle, spreadsheet, grading, feedback, automation, quiz ]
 comments: true
 author: itrascastro
 ---

-If you use Moodle and want to simplify the grading process offline, this spreadsheet can be a powerful tool.
-It allows you to automatically grade tasks based on rubrics, customize feedback, and analyze class performance.
-Additionally, it supports quiz scoring for paper-based tests.
-Here’s a detailed step-by-step guide to using it in your workflow.
+If you use Moodle for grading and want to simplify the grading process offline, this spreadsheet can be a powerful tool.
+It allows you to assign scores based on predefined rubrics, customize feedback, analyze class performance automatically, and even grade quizzes.
+Here’s how you can start using this tool effectively in your own workflow.

 ## Modes of Operation

 The spreadsheet offers three grading modes:

-1. **Rubric Mode**: Grades automatically based on predefined rubric levels (A, B, C, D, E).
+1. **Rubric Mode**: Grades based on predefined rubric levels (A, B, C, etc.).
-2. **Manual Mode**: Allows personalized grading and feedback without using a rubric.
+2. **Manual Mode**: Allows for personalized grading and feedback without a rubric.
 3. **Hybrid Mode**: Combines rubric grading with customized comments.

-## Step 1: Initial Task Setup in Moodle

-To use the spreadsheet, first configure the Moodle task to allow **offline grading**:

-1. Go to the task settings in Moodle.
-2. In the **Feedback Types** section, check the **Offline grading worksheet** option.
-This allows you to download and upload spreadsheets with grades and comments.
-3. In **Advanced Grading**, select **Simple grading**.

-## Step 2: Download the CSV File from Moodle

-1. Open the task in Moodle and select **View all submissions**.
-2. In the **Grading action** dropdown menu, select **Download grading worksheet**.
-3. This will download a CSV file containing information about students and their task submissions.

-## Step 3: Prepare the Spreadsheet

-Before starting the grading process, rename the spreadsheet file and adjust some parameters:

-1. **Rename the file** to reflect the program, module, test, and semester.
-For example: `Rubric_DAM_M03B0_PAF1UF4_24S1`.
-2. Open the spreadsheet and go to the **Config** tab to fill in the following parameters:
-   - **Teacher’s Name**: Enter the name of the teacher that will appear in the feedback.
-   - **Module**: Enter the module name.
-   - **Semester**: Specify the semester being evaluated.
-   - **Test Name**: Enter the name of the test to be graded.

-## Step 4: Configure the Rubric

-1. Go to the **Rubric** tab and set up the following:
-   - Modify the **Criteria** column to name the different exercises to be evaluated.
-   - In the **Grade A** column, assign the maximum score for each exercise.
-Grades for levels B, C, D, and E are calculated automatically.
-   - Define comments for each level (A, B, C, D, E) in the corresponding columns.
-2. **Important**: Do not edit the green-shaded columns, as they contain automatic calculations.

-## Step 5: Import the CSV File into the Spreadsheet

-1. Go to the **Moodle** tab in the spreadsheet and select **File > Import**.
-2. Choose the CSV file you downloaded from Moodle and select the option **Replace current sheet**.
-3. In the imported sheet, modify only the following columns:
-   - **Column D: Grade**: In the first cell, enter the formula `='Qualificació'!AJ2` and drag it down to apply it to all students.
-   - **Column H: Feedback Comments**: In the first cell, enter the formula `='Qualificació'!AV2` and drag it down to apply it to all students.

-## Step 6: Grade the Students

-1. Before grading a student, verify in **Secretaria FP** that they are correctly enrolled to take the test.
-2. Go to the **Qualificació** tab and assign a level (A, B, C, D, E) for each criterion or exercise evaluated.
-The spreadsheet will automatically calculate grades and feedback comments based on the assigned levels.
-3. You can leave grades blank if the test has fewer than 10 questions.
-4. Remember, you can grade in **manual or hybrid** mode.

-## Step 7: Automatically Generate Statistics and Message for the Dashboard

-The **Stats** tab provides a detailed analysis of student performance in each exercise and the final grade, including graphs that show:

-- **Grade Distribution per Exercise**: Each exercise has a graph showing the number of students who achieved each level (A, B, C, D, E).
-- **Final Grade Analysis**: A specific graph for the final grade, showing score ranges (e.g., 0–3, 3–5, etc.) to evaluate overall class performance.
-- **Identifying Easy and Difficult Exercises**: Automatically highlights the easiest and hardest exercises for the group, helping to adjust future lesson plans.
-- **Automatic HTML Comment Generation**: A message in HTML format, ready to post on the Moodle course dashboard, summarizing class performance, highlighting the easiest and hardest exercises, and including the final grade distribution.

-## Step 8: Export the CSV File from the Spreadsheet

-1. Once you have graded all students, go to the **Moodle** tab and select **File > Download > Comma-separated values (CSV)**.
-2. This will download an updated CSV file with grades and feedback.

-## Step 9: Upload Grades to Moodle

-1. Return to the task in Moodle and select **View all submissions**.
-2. In the **Grading action** dropdown menu, select **Upload grading worksheet** and upload the CSV file you just exported.
-This will update grades and feedback in Moodle.

-## Annex 1: Grading Quizzes

-The spreadsheet also allows for grading paper-based quizzes, such as final evaluation tests.
-Here’s how to configure quiz grading:

-1. **Activate the quiz**: Use the checkbox to enable quiz grading.
-2. **Input quiz options**: In the designated row, enter the possible options (e.g., A, B, C, D) with one option in each cell.
-For true/false quizzes, enter "T" and "F".
-3. **Select the correct answer**: In the answer row, use dropdowns to select the correct answer for each question.
-4. **Enter score for correct and incorrect answers**: Specify the points for each correct answer and the penalty for each incorrect one.
-Both values should be positive; the spreadsheet will handle additions or subtractions as needed.
-5. **Input student answers**: In the rows assigned to students, enter each student’s answers using the dropdowns.

-The spreadsheet will automatically calculate each student’s total score and generate feedback indicating whether each answer was correct, incorrect, or unanswered.
+## Setting up in Moodle

+Before using the spreadsheet, configure the Moodle task to allow offline grading.
+Once this is set, download a CSV file from Moodle containing student submissions, which will be integrated into the spreadsheet.

+## Preparing and Configuring the Spreadsheet

+1. **Rename the File**: Include module and evaluation details, e.g., `Rubric_DAM_M03B0_PAF1UF4_24S1`.
+2. **Complete Basic Parameters**: Fill in the instructor's name, module, and semester in the configuration sheet.
+3. **Configure the Rubric**: Define points and comments for each rubric level.

+## Importing and Grading

+Import the CSV file into the spreadsheet.
+In the "Qualificació" tab, assign levels for each student, and the sheet will calculate grades and comments based on these levels.

+## Automatic Statistics

+The "Stats" tab provides detailed analytics and graphs, such as:

+- **Grade Distribution per Exercise**: Visualizes difficulty levels of exercises.
+- **Final Grade Analysis**: Shows ranges of final grades.
+- **Automatic HTML Comment Generation**: Generates a message ready for posting on Moodle, summarizing class performance.

+## Grading Quizzes (Annex 1)

+The spreadsheet also supports grading paper-based quizzes (such as final evaluation tests).
+Here’s how to set up the quiz grading:

+1. **Activate the Quiz**: Use the checkbox to enable quiz grading.
+2. **Input Quiz Options**: Add possible answers for each question (e.g., A, B, C, D).
+3. **Set Correct Answers**: Use dropdowns to select the correct answer for each question.
+4. **Score per Answer**: Define points for correct answers and penalties for incorrect ones.
+5. **Input Student Answers**: Enter each student’s answers using dropdowns, and the spreadsheet will calculate scores and provide feedback on each question.

+This feature automatically provides feedback for each quiz question, indicating whether each response was correct, incorrect, or unanswered.

+## Exporting Results to Moodle

+After grading, export the updated CSV file from the spreadsheet and upload it back to Moodle so students can view their grades and feedback.

 ### Download and Try It

-You can download the spreadsheet [here](https://drive.google.com/drive/folders/1bJNLINgmxXXQOeNvLDfLgPvu6m9GxpKB?usp=sharing) and try it in your next grading session.
+You can download the spreadsheet [here](https://drive.google.com/drive/folders/1bJNLINgmxXXQOeNvLDfLgPvu6m9GxpKB?usp=sharing) and start using it in your next grading session.